JKane10/NYC-School-Data/README.md

 written in both Kotlin and Java.
 The first fragment contains a list of NYC Schools
 The second fragment gives more detailed information on the school you select from the list.
-This application is powered by the NYC Open Data API. (https://opendata.cityofnewyork.us/)
+This application is powered by the [NYC Open Data API](https://opendata.cityofnewyork.us/) as well as the [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview) if enabled

 ## Steps to run
 1. Clone repository